 July 1 means it’s time to dive in to the Gulf of Mexico for Florida bay scallops, a classic summertime thrill that lasts through September 24.
-Here on Florida’s Adventure Coast, our pro guides know great scalloping spots and welcome you aboard for a carefree day on the water.
+Here on Florida’s Adventure Coast, our professional Charter Captains know great scalloping spots and welcome you aboard for a carefree day on the water.
 Contact them directly to book a scalloping charter and enjoy a sensational full-service experience.

 Going out on your own?
 Grab snorkels and masks, saltwater fishing licenses and a diver down flag.
 Bring a container with ice and plenty of sunblock.
 Be sure to prepare a safety protocol that includes a float plan left with someone back on shore.